kaltura/mwEmbed/README.markdown

 ## License and Copyright Information

-mwEmbed code is Released under the AGPL3, Portions used in TimedMediaHandler, are dual licensed under GPL2 and AGPL3.

-Libraries used include their license info in their included path
+All mwEmbed code is released under the AGPLv3 unless a different license for a particular library is specified in the applicable library path

 Copyright (C) 2007-2012 Kaltura, Wikimedia Foundation